 The mission of the Van Lunen Center is to provide world-class, executive management training for heads of schools based on the historic Christian faith.
 Its Fellows program is designed for the heads of Christian schools who have been in their positions for at least one year and report directly to the governing board of their schools.

 Each year a cohort of 20-24 Fellows begins the year-long executive management training program.
 Three of the weeks are spent in residence.
-The first and final sessions, are focused on executive management curriculum and are held in July at the host school, Calvin College, in Grand Rapids, Michigan.
-The third session is in winter at the Franciscan Renewal Center in Scottsdale, Arizona, where soul care is the primary agenda focus.
+The first and final sessions, are focused on executive management curriculum and are held in July at the host school, Calvin University, in Grand Rapids, Michigan.
+The second session is in winter at the Franciscan Renewal Center in Scottsdale, Arizona, where soul care is the primary agenda focus.
 Its purpose is to examine and strengthen “leadership from within.”
 All sessions are led by faculty who are experienced heads of Christian schools with proven executive management skills.
 They represent the diversity of schools within the Christian school movement.

 Program pillars for the resident sessions include daily worship with liturgy from various Christian traditions, group instruction by faculty, plus additional faculty experts who lead sessions on marketing & enrollment, development & fund raising, and facilities.
 Excellent in all program dimensions, the emphasis is on executive management rather than general leadership skills.